space4VV/space4VV.github.io/_posts/2025-06-1-what-i-do-at-boschrexroth.md

 tags: [Personal]
 ---

-Over the past four years at Bosch Rexroth, I’ve grown as a data scientist, blending technology, strategy, and mentorship in my daily work.
-Inspired by a recent [blog post](https://medium.com/@nirmal.budhathoki/how-data-science-roles-vary-across-the-tech-companies-cef1893a56a5), I reflected on my journey and how my role has evolved.
+Over the past four years at Bosch Rexroth, I’ve discovered that being a data scientist is about much more than just building models or crunching numbers.
+Inspired by a recent [blog post](https://medium.com/@nirmal.budhathoki/how-data-science-roles-vary-across-the-tech-companies-cef1893a56a5) on the diversity of data science roles, I took some time to reflect on how my own journey has evolved—and how it stands apart from the “pure tech” roles often described online.

+At Bosch Rexroth, my day-to-day work is a unique blend of technology, strategy, project management, and mentorship.
+I’m not only developing technical solutions, but also shaping project direction, aligning with stakeholders, and guiding others.
+This cross-disciplinary approach makes my role dynamic, challenging, and deeply rewarding.
+In this post, I’ll share what I do as a data scientist in Data & AI Solutions, and why this mix of responsibilities keeps me excited every day.

 ## Building and Maintaining Industrial AI Pipelines